Lester Conner

 Lester Allen Conner (born September 17, 1959) is an American professional basketball coach and former professional basketball player, who played for numerous NBA teams.
 On the floor at the collegiate level the 6'4" Conner was a "swingman," playing both the shooting guard and small forward positions, earning high collegiate honors as the 1982 Pac-10 Player of the Year.

-Conner was the 14th selection in the first round of the 1982 NBA Draft, selected by his hometown Golden State Warriors, for whom he played the first four years of his 12-season NBA career.
+Conner was the 14th selection in the first round of the 1982 NBA draft, selected by his hometown Golden State Warriors, for whom he played the first four years of his 12-season NBA career.
 In the NBA Conner was a "combo guard," playing both the shooting guard and point guard positions.
 His NBA career was interrupted by one year played with the league champion Rapid City Thrillers of the Continental Basketball Association.

 Following his retirement at the end of the 1994–95 season, Conner turned his attention to coaching, beginning as an assistant to Boston Celtics head coach Rick Pitino in 1998 and continuing for more than 15 years.

 Biography

-Lester Conner was born September 17, 1959 in Memphis, Tennessee.
+Conner was born September 17, 1959, in Memphis, Tennessee.
 He grew up in Oakland, California, where he attended the ethnically diverse Fremont High School.
 Although he played high school basketball for the Fremont Tigers, he was far from a star at the time, starting sporadically.
-No elite collegiate basketball programs beat down his door and Conner found himself relegated to pursuing an alternate path forward in his chosen sport.
+No elite collegiate basketball programs beat down his door, and Conner found himself relegated to pursuing an alternate path forward in his chosen sport.

 Collegiate career

 Junior College

 In 1978, Conner enrolled at Los Medanos Junior College in Pittsburg, California, where his game expanded dramatically.
 Conner achieved star status, averaging 25.2 points per game in leading his team to a 24–7 record.
-He moved on to Chabot Junior College in Hayward, California for the 1979–80 season, achieving similar results in becoming the co-recipient of the California Junior College Player of the Year honors.
+He moved on to Chabot Junior College in Hayward, California, for the 1979–80 season, achieving similar results in becoming the co-recipient of the California Junior College Player of the Year honors.
 From being a largely unheralded high school player, Conner found himself a blue chip prospect as a transfer player, pursued by some of the leading collegiate programs in America.